“*” indicates required fields

 Experienced sexual harassment attorneys in Los Angeles at Mercer Legal Group can help you pursue justice against an individual or a corporation.
 Read More

-Employment discrimination laws are designed to protect workers from unfair treatment and ensure workplaces remain fair and respectful.
-In Riverside, employees are protected under both federal laws and California statutes such as the Fair Employment and Housing Act (FEHA), which prohibits discrimination, harassment, and retaliation in the workplace.
-These protections are a key part of California employment law and address many forms of illegal workplace conduct that can affect workers based on characteristics like race, religion, sex, disability, age, national origin, or other protected traits.
+Employment discrimination laws are designed to protect workers from unfair treatment and to keep workplaces fair.
+In Riverside, employees are protected under both federal laws and California statutes — most importantly the Fair Employment and Housing Act (FEHA), which prohibits discrimination, harassment, and retaliation.
+FEHA is a key piece of California employment law and reaches a wide range of illegal workplace conduct affecting workers based on race, religion, sex, disability, age, national origin, and other protected traits.

-Local employers in Riverside must follow these protections by maintaining fair hiring, promotion, and workplace policies that do not discriminate against employees.
-Warning signs of discrimination may include unequal pay, denial of promotions, biased discipline, or a hostile work environment tied to a protected characteristic and may indicate broader workplace violations.
-If employees believe they are experiencing discrimination, they may file a complaint with the Equal Employment Opportunity Commission or the California Civil Rights Department, explore their legal options, and they are also protected from retaliation for reporting workplace discrimination or participating in an investigation.
+Local employers in Riverside must follow these protections by keeping hiring, promotion, and workplace policies that do not discriminate.
+Warning signs include unequal pay, denial of promotions, biased discipline, and hostile work environments tied to a protected characteristic.
+If you believe you are experiencing discrimination, you can file with the Equal Employment Opportunity Commission or the California Civil Rights Department and explore your legal options.
+You are also protected from retaliation for reporting discrimination or participating in an investigation.
+Read more on what employment discrimination attorneys do.

 Understanding your family and medical leave rights can help protect both your health and your job.
 Under the federal Family and Medical Leave Act (FMLA), eligible employees may take up to 12 weeks of unpaid, job-protected leave for serious health conditions, caring for family members, or bonding with a new child, while keeping their health benefits and job security.
 In California, these protections are strengthened by the California Family Rights Act (CFRA), which often expands coverage and allows employees to take protected leave without fear of losing their position.